Higher Order Topological Insulator via Periodic Driving: Introduction

 \section{Introduction}

 Investigation of topological phases of matter~\cite{hasan2010colloquium,qi2011topological,kane2005quantum,bernevig2006quantum,konig2007quantum,hsieh2008topological, chen2009experimental} has been at the heart of quantum condensed matter physics for more than a decade from both theoretical and experimental perspective.
-A wide class of systems harboring topological phases have been discovered, including the $Z_2$ topological insulator (TI)~\cite{fu2007topological,fu2011topological}, Weyl semimetal~\cite{wan2011topological,burkov2011weyl,armitage2018weyl}, Dirac semimetal~\cite{young2012dirac} and the topological superconductors~\cite{sato2017topological} .
-The facinating fact about TIs are the emergence of a robust $(d-1)$ dimensional boundary states from $d$ dimensional insulating bulk which is the outcome of bulk-boundary correspondance.
+A wide class of systems hosting topological phases have been discovered, including the $\mathcal{Z}_2$ topological insulator (TI)~\cite{fu2007topological,fu2011topological}, Weyl semimetal~\cite{wan2011topological,burkov2011weyl,armitage2018weyl}, Dirac semimetal~\cite{young2012dirac} and the topological superconductors~\cite{sato2017topological,paul2018spin}.
+The fascinating fact about TIs are the emergence of a robust $(d-1)$ dimensional boundary states from $d$ dimensional insulating bulk which is the outcome of bulk-boundary correspondence.